 The widely hailed writings of Singapore’s Kishore Mahbubani, including his latest book, The Great Convergence: Asia, the West, and the Logic of One World, reveal a remarkably narrow and Manichean worldview.

-Reports on Bhutan, Bulgaria, Equatorial Guinea, Kenya, Malaysia, Montenegro, Pakistan, Paraguay, Philippines, and Venezuela.
+Reports on elections in Bhutan, Bulgaria, Equatorial Guinea, Kenya, Malaysia, Montenegro, Pakistan, Paraguay, Philippines, and Venezuela.

-Excerpts from the following: Newly elected Kenyan president Uhuru Kenyatta's April 9 inaugural address.
-UN special rapporteur on the rights to freedom of peaceful assembly and of association Maina Kiai's second annual report to the Human Rights Council, presented on April 24.
-Remarks by Rosa María Payá, daughter of the late Oswaldo Payá Sardiñas, at the April 9 National Endowment…
+Excerpts from: the inaugural address of Kenyan president Uhuru Kenyatta; the UN special rapporteur on the rights to freedom of peaceful assembly and of association Maina Kiai's annual report to the Human Rights Council; Remarks by Rosa María Payá, daughter of the late Oswaldo Payá Sardiñas.